aogriffiths/relay/relay-specification.md

 5. Subscribing and Unsubscribing
 ------------------------------------------------------------------------------------------------------------------------

-_The Subscriber subscribes to a Hub for a Topic_
+_The Subscriber subscribes to a Hub for Topic changes_

 <!-- Long Spec START -->
 #### Relay Specification (Normative)